jonathanbackhed/movie-app/README.md

 ## 🤓 Shortcomings

-API abuse isn't prevented
+API abuse isn't prevented and api key would be bundeled with the app

-> If you were to publish this you would probably want a backend that handles the fetching from TMDB to minimize the risk of API abuse.
-Either implement full auth or at least anonymous user accounts to be able to rate limit/suspend.
+> If you were to publish this you would probably want a backend that handles the fetching from TMDB to minimize the risk of API abuse and to not leak your api key.
+You would either implement full auth or at least anonymous user accounts to be able to rate limit/suspend.

 ## ⚠️ Known issues